 Pamela L. Geller

-Pamela L. Geller is an assistant professor at the University of Miami.
+Pamela L. Geller is Associate Professor of Anthropology at the University of Miami.
 As an anthropological bioarchaeologist, her research starts from the premise that material and human remains communicate crucial information about the socio-political processes impelling the production of identity.
 In publications, she brings together varied concerns—bioarchaeology and biohistory; critical social theories about gender, sexuality, race, and nation; bio-politics and necropolitics; cultural heritage; socio-politics of the past; and bioethics.
 She is the author of The Bioarchaeology of Social-Sexual Lives (2017, Springer Press) and co-editor of Feminist Anthropology (2006, Penn Press).
 Her current book-in-progress, titled Your Obedient Servant, is based on her biohistorical study of Samuel G. Morton and his controversial crania collection.
 Additionally, Geller has conducted fieldwork in Israel, Hawai’i, Belize, Honduras, Perú, and Haiti.

 Uzma Z. Rizvi